First Aid Kit (band): 2012–2013: The Lion's Roar

 In January 2012, the band released their second album, The Lion's Roar, produced by Mike Mogis.
 The album was critically acclaimed, debuting at number one in Sweden and number 35 in the UK.
 The duo toured extensively in support of the album, including performances at several major festivals.
 The duo performed the song "Emmylou" on Conan in April 2012, and on The Late Show with David Letterman in October 2012.

 On 28 August 2012, they performed "America" for the Polar Music Prize winner Paul Simon, who gave the duo a standing ovation.

 The song "The Lion's Roar" was featured in episode 2 of series 4 of Misfits, and in the opening sequence of the video game "The Long Dark".
 "In the Hearts of Men" was featured in episode 21 of season 8 of Bones.
 The song "I Found a Way" appeared in the second episode of the Dontnod Entertainment's 2019 video game Life Is Strange 2 in 2019.

 In November 2012, the duo received awards for "Composer of the year" and "Breakthrough of the Year" from the Swedish Music Publishers Association.
-The song "Emmylou" was chosen by Rolling Stone magazine as the #10 "Single of the Year" in 2012.
+The song "Emmylou" was listed at 10th position by Rolling Stone magazine in their "Single of the Year" list of 2012.
 In February 2013, First Aid Kit was awarded the Nordic Music Prize for Best Nordic 2012 Album.
 They were also awarded four Swedish Grammis awards for 2012 "Artist of the Year", "Songwriter of the Year", "Best Pop of the Year" and "Album of the Year".